pybe/Notes/Dell Inspiron 1545-4211/readme.md

 apt install bcmwl-kernel-source

 Now I have wlp12s0

-created netplan config for it, reboot.
+Created netplan config for it, reboot.

-we have a working wifi connection.
+We have a working wifi connection.

 Stuck on boot waiting for network, plugged eth back in to boot and added optional: true in netplan for both interfaces.